 The Australian National University is the only Australian university that offers postgraduate education in nuclear science.
 Nuclear science is becoming an important field that crosses fields such as medical physics, mining, defence, security, policy as well as the classic field of physics.

-The Master of Science (MSc) in Nuclear Science will cover the basics of nuclear science, nuclear energy and medicine, materials analysis and dating techniques.
+The program will cover the basics of nuclear science, nuclear energy and medicine, materials analysis and dating techniques.
 There is a combination of course work, projects in both individual and group settings.
 Develop your own opinions and a position on nuclear energy with the background you need to do so.

-The Master of Science in Nuclear Science has a strong core focussing on
+The Master of Science in Nuclear Science has a strong core focusing on:

 Fundamentals of Nuclear Science